Boston Red Sox Dismiss Manager Alex Cora and Multiple Coaches After Poor Start

 What's Next

-The Red Sox are expected to announce interim leadership and begin searching for a permanent manager.
-Further updates on coaching staff replacements are anticipated.
+The Red Sox are expected to announce interim coaching arrangements and begin the search for a new permanent manager.
+The team's response to these changes will be closely watched.

 Sources